 Honored that Flying was featured in Urban Stage‘s Summer Reading series, with a staged reading in midtown Manhattan on July 25.
 Flying was one of 5 Finalists for Marin Theatre Company‘s David Calicchio Emerging American Playwright Prize 2018, out of over 500 submissions.
 And a finalist for Theatre Conspiracy‘s 2018 New Play Contest, out of 600 submissions.

-Hue and Saturation will be onstage May 9 & 10, 2019 at New College in Sarasota, produced by Windmill Theatre Company.
-The play debuted during Changing Scene Theatre Northwest‘s Summerplay 2018 Festival, and was onstage at Florida Atlantic University’s Theatre Lab on January 5, 2019.
+Hue and Saturation debuted during Changing Scene Theatre Northwest‘s Summerplay 2018 Festival, and will be onstage at Florida Atlantic University’s Theatre Lab on January 5, 2019.
+Thank you to Dana Lynn Formby and Chicago Dramatists‘ terrific online classes, for a challenging assignment!

 – – –